Code Orange (band): Underneath, Under the Skin, and What Is Really Underneath? (2020–2023)

 On June 7, 2020, the band performed at NXT TakeOver: In Your House at Full Sail University.
 On September 4, 2020, the band released a live album titled, Under the Skin.
 The album featured acoustic renditions of songs from the bands discography, as well as a cover of "Down in a Hole" by Alice In Chains.

 In November 2020, the band was nominated for their second Grammy award.
 The band received a nomination in the Best Metal Performance category for the song "Underneath."
 They would ultimately lose the Grammy to Body Count.

 On January 23, 2021, an animated motion-capture video for the song "Autumn and Carbine" was premiered on Adult Swim's Toonami.
 The video was directed by Eric Balderose and Jami Morgan (under the nowhere2run productions moniker) and utilized motion-capture to create 3D models of the band members themselves.

-On October 14, 2021, the band announced that Max Portnoy, of Pennsylvania nu-metal band Tallah, had joined the group as their new touring drummer.
+On October 14, 2021, the band announced that Max Portnoy, son of Mike Portnoy, and drummer of Pennsylvania nu metal band Tallah, had joined the group as their new touring drummer.

 On November 11, 2021, the band released a new standalone single titled "Out for Blood" along with its accompanying music video.
 The song was recorded with Green Day and My Chemical Romance producer Rob Cavallo.

 On December 16, 2022, the band premiered new entrance music, the song, "Shatter" for the wrestler Bray Wyatt.
 This is the second time the band performed entrance music for Wyatt.
 On February 17, 2023, the band released a remix album, What Is Really Underneath?, based on the band's fourth studio album, Underneath.
-It is the bands' first release through the newly formed label, Blue Grape Music.
+It is the bands' first release through the newly formed semi independent label, Blue Grape Music.

+The Above and hiatus (2023–2025)

+On May 30 2023, the band shared a video on their YouTube channel entitled "Code Orange SLAMS modern music critics", with the thumbnail featuring critics such as Anthony Fantano (wearing a Code Orange shirt) and Finn McKenty.
+However, the video served as a bait-and-switch: It instead featured several minutes of a staged torture sequence before a new song played at the end.
+The day after the video, on June 1, 2023, the band released two new songs: "Grooming My Replacement", which played in the video, and "The Game".
+On July 18, 2023, the band released the single "Take Shape" featuring Billy Corgan.
+On the same day, the band announced their fifth studio album, The Above, which was released on September 29, 2023.
+On September 6, 2023, the band released the next single, "Mirror".

+On January 12, 2024, the band canceled their upcoming headline tour and ShipRocked cruise / Pulp Summer Slam due to health problems their guitarist Dominic Landolina has been facing for the past year.
+In April 2025, vocalist Jami Morgan announced that the band is on hiatus, describing them as being "on the shelf".
+Morgan cited Landolina's health issues, as well as the pursuit of other projects by himself, Balderose and Meyers as the main reasons for the band's hiatus.